syncfusion-content/uwp-docs/uwp/DateTimePicker/Setting-Minutes-and-Seconds-intervals.md

 # Setting Minutes and Seconds Intervals in UWP DateTimePicker (SfDateTimeCombo)

-MinuteInterval and SecondInterval properties can be used to specify the interval for minutes and seconds to be displayed in the SfDateTimeCombo control
+MinuteInterval and SecondInterval properties can be used to specify the interval for minutes and seconds to be displayed in the SfDateTimeCombo control.

 The following code examples and screenshots illustrate this.